Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Conclusions

-There is evidence that below 1\,mHz the setup is limited by the out-of-loop noise induced by \ac{RAM} on one of the lasers.
-This is currently being addressed with a redesign of the optics on the injection path to the cavity.
-Future plans also include the implementation of a number of additional systems including a feedback control loop to actively suppress the \ac{RAM} introduced directly at the \ac{EOM}s used in the \ac{PDH} frequency stabilization systems.
-The aim of this effort will be to improve the sensitivity of the prototype to a level capable of measuring the intrinsic birefringence noise of the cavity.
+There is evidence that the setup is currently limited by \ac{RAM}-induced out-of-loop noise in the laser frequency stabilization systems.
+This is being addressed with a redesign of the optics on the injection paths to the cavity, including a system that provides active \ac{RAM} suppression.
+The aim of this effort will be to improve the sensitivity of the prototype to a level capable of measuring the intrinsic birefringence noise of the 19\,m cavity.
+This would be in line with state-of-the-art laser frequency stabilization systems, such as in Ref.~\cite{Kedar:24}, which demonstrated a fractional stability of $1.2\rm\,ppm/\sqrt{\rm Hz}$ of the cavity linewidth at a Fourier frequency of 10\,mHz.

-The prospects for achieving this appear to be promising as a frequency stabilization system was demonstrated in Kedar et al. (2024) \cite{Kedar:24} with a fractional stability down to $0.55\rm\,ppm/\sqrt{\rm Hz}$ with respect to a cavity linewidth at 100\,mHz and $1.2\rm\,ppm/\sqrt{\rm Hz}$ at 10\,mHz (data at 1\,mHz is not shown).
 This is comparable to what a \ac{VMB} measurement using the ALPS\,II magnet string would require.

-One other factor that has limited the previous generation of \ac{VMB} was the intrinsic birefringence noise of the optical cavity.
-Projections based on the results from measurements of other high-finesse optical cavities \cite{ejlli2020pvlas,YANG2025111660,PhysRevX.13.041002} suggest that this noise should be on the level of $1\times10^{-17}\rm\,m/\sqrt{Hz}$ at 1\,mHz for a 245\,m cavity with a 9\,mm beam radius on the mirrors.
-This would allow the system to measure a frequency change between the resonances induced by the \ac{VMB} effect at the strength predicted by \ac{QED}, with a signal-to-noise ratio of 3 after 1.6 million seconds of integration time, even if it is limited by this noise.